 The Iteso, plural are an ethnic group in Uganda (eastern) and Kenya (western).
-In Kenya they live in Teso District and are part of a group that migrated from Ethiopia around 1600 A.D. and split into two branches, with one branch moving to present day Kenya to form the Kalenjin group and Maasai cluster.
+In Kenya they live in Teso District and are part of a group that migrated from Ethiopia around 1600 A.D. and split into two branches.
+One branch moving to present day Kenya to form the Kalenjin group and Maasai cluster.
 They are about 279,000 living in Kenya.

 They (Iteso) have adopted a less nomadic lifestyle and have settled into mixed farming.
 Traditionally mans production capacity was counted wit how many granaries of finger millets Akimo his family had cultivated.
 It is from Akimo where the traditional brew Ajon was made from.
 Polygamy was common where division of labor was based mainly on age and sex.